d8corp/innet-dom/README.md

 [← back](#index)

-Use `dom` handler to start an application.
+Use the `dom` handler to start the application.

 Clear `src` folder and create `index.ts` inside.
 ```typescript